prkumar/uplink/docs/source/user/quickstart.rst

         def create_repo(self, name: Field):
             """Create a new repository."""

-To apply a callback onto all methods of a :py:class:`~uplink.Consumer` subclass, you can simply decorate the class itself:
+To apply a handler onto all methods of a :py:class:`~uplink.Consumer` subclass, you can simply decorate the class itself:

 .. code-block:: python